ssc-spc-cloud-nuage/eslz-template/L0_blueprint_launchpad/README.md

 The following resources will be deployed by this blueprint:

-1. Azure Active Directory Security Groups for launchpad users
+1. Azure Active Directory Security Groups for level0-rover-developers
-2. Subscription IAM (RBAC) using the groups defined above
-3. launchpad Resource Groups
+2. Launchpad enterprise application
+3. Launchpad resourcegroup
+4. Launchpad keyvault for terraform secrets
-4. Log Analytics Workspace and solutions
+5. Launchpad Log Analytics Workspace and KeyVaultAnalytics solutions
-5. Storage Accounts
-6. Keyvault
+6. Launchpad Storage Account for terraform state
+7. Launchpad Storage Account for diagnostic logs

 ## Deployment